-CALiPER was launched in 2006 to address a need for unbiased, trusted product performance information.
-DOE testing and analysis, conducted by qualified test labs using industry-approved test procedures, helped to discourage low-quality products and inflated claims.
-As a result, far fewer claims of exaggerated performance occurred, and product quality vastly improved.
+CALiPER was launched in 2006 to address a need for unbiased, trusted product performance information for emerging SSL technologies.
+DOE testing and analysis, conducted by qualified test labs using industry-approved test procedures, helped to discourage low-quality products and inaccurate performance claims.
+As a result, far fewer claims of inaccurate performance occurred, and product quality vastly improved.
 Early CALiPER testing also contributed fundamentally to the development of standardized photometric test methods specifically for SSL and the associated accreditation of testing laboratories.

-GUV radiation, also known as UV germicidal irradiation (UVGI), is a method of air and surface disinfection that may provide effective reduction of virus transmission in buildings without the need for energy-intensive high-ventilation solutions.
+GUV disinfection, also known as UV germicidal irradiation (UVGI), is a method of air and surface disinfection that may be more effective and energy efficient to reduce airborne disease transmission in buildings than alternatives such as energy-intensive high-ventilation solutions.